eldu/CIS660-Watercolor/README.md

 # CIS660-WatercolorMaya
 ## How to load plugin
+1. Set up Maya
-1. Go to Maya's preferences
+* Go to Maya's preferences
 * Click on Display
 * Adjust the Viewport 2.0 rendering engine to "OpenGL-Core Profile"
 2. Load the glslShader plugin